dmd-program/dmd-300-master/project-1.md

 * Produce a detailed project document
 * Practice publishing skills by keeping a [team project blog](http://sites.psu.edu/)

-## Team conflict
+## Team Dynamics

-Though working on a design team as part of a class project can not fully mimic real-world project teams you will encounter or already have encountered, it should suffice for helping you understand the general concepts and ideas.
+Though working on a design team as part of a class project can not fully mimic real-world project teams you will encounter or already have encountered, it should suffice for helping you understand the general tactics and etiquette.
 Finding a team that meshes immediately and is good at resolving internal conflict makes for a very productive and gratifying project experience.
 Unfortunately, when this doesn't happen, team dynamics can be counterproductive.
 If you run into any issues with your team members that cannot be resolved, please communicate with them with your instructor so they may step in and help mediate the situation.

 ## Rubric

-**This final project is graded as a team.** All members will receive the same grade.
+**This final project is graded as a team.** All members will receive the same grade for the final deliverable.
+Each person's weekly activity reports are graded individually.

 All project deliverables must be met for the project to be graded.
 A non-submission or non-completion for any project phase is considered an incomplete project.